demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 | --- | --- | --- |
 | filter | Retrieve virtual machines that matches the filters given. .
 Nutanix filters can be one of the field returned in the response by nutanix [GET VMs](https://www.nutanix.dev/reference/prism_element/v2/api/vms/get-vms-getvms/) API call.
 Some of the fields in the response are not supported.
 Known filters Nutanix service supports are: *
 machine_type*, *power_state*, *ha_priority*, *
 uefi_boot*.
 If you wish to try any other filter, you can try to enter your own, and in case Nutanix does not support the filter, error will be thrown specifying the filter is invalid.
 Each filter is written in the following way: filter_name==filter_value or filter_name!=filter_value.
-Possible combinations of OR (using comma ',') and AND (using semicolon ';'), for Example: machine_type==pc;power_state!=off,ha_priority==0 is parsed by Nutanix the following way: Return all virtual machines s.t (machine type == pc AND power_state != off) OR ha_priority == 0. | Optional |
+Possible combinations of OR (using comma ',') and (using semicolon ';'), for Example: machine_type==pc;power_state!=off,ha_priority==0 is parsed by Nutanix the following way: Return all virtual machines s.t (machine type == pc AND power_state != off) OR ha_priority == 0. | Optional |
 | limit | Maximum number of virtual machines to retrieve.
 Default is 50. | Optional |
 | offset | The offset to start retrieving virtual machines. | Optional |